philyoosays/CRM-Basic/README.md

 The project is a Contact Resource Management System (CRM).
 This kind of system can be used by a sales team, non-profits, or campaigns.
 It will keep track of leads/donors/constituents and their contact information, donations/sales, campaign attribution data, and any notes that the fundraising/sales team make.

+Tip: Search for people with an m in the middle initial when testing because they have money data.

 Post MVP, I am considering adding a fundraiser's profile with their sales data, an API call to Zillow.com's API to be able to show the user the home value of a particular donor so that the fundraiser can have a better idea of what dollar range to make their ask.
 Lastly, if I ahve the time, I want to represent data in the campaign overview page and the fundraiser's profile page with pretty D3 graphs.

 ## Wireframes